wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

             <li>If an alert you created is firing, you see a red dot with a number on the service.
 The number indicates how many alerts are firing for a specific service.
 To see the alerts, click <b>view alerts</b>.</li>
             <li>Click <b>Configure</b> to <a href="tracing_apdex.html">configure the apdex settings</a>.
 You see this setting only if you are a Super Admin user or a user with the <strong>Applications</strong> permission.</li>
           </ul>
           <li> See the components used by the service.
-The styling service uses the OpenTracing, Java, Dropwizard, and Jersey components.</li>
+The styling service uses the Java, Dropwizard, and Jersey components.</li>
         </ul>
       </td>
     <td><img src="/images/tracing_application_map_service.png" alt="Popup when you click on a service"/></td>